tinsmcl1/SuperCam-VIS-Calibration/README.md

 > Note that the .fits files are only needed when COSINE_CORRECTION = True.
 The headers will be read to extract the required values for that correction.
 The fits files are expected to be named the same as the radiance files besides the .fits extension replacing '_RAD.csv'.

 The code will work if you supply a single radiance file, a path to a RAD/ directory, or a path to a directory containing one or more RAD directories at any sublevel, meaning you can process multiple datasets at once.
-However, the calibration target files should be in a single directory outside of these datasets.
+However, the calibration target files should be in a single directory.

 ### Running the Calibration Script
 Run the calibration script from the command line: